puppetlabs/puppet-docs/source/learning/modules.markdown

     # puppet apply first-class.pp
     notice: Finished catalog run in 0.03 seconds

-The code inside the class was properly parsed, but the compiler didn't build any of it into the catalog, so none of the resources were synced.
+The code inside the class was properly parsed, but the compiler didn't build any of it into the catalog, so none of the resources got synced.
 For that to happen, the class has to be declared.

-Which is easy enough --- each class definition enables a unique instance of the `class` resource type, so you already know the syntax:
+Which is easy enough --- each class definition just enables a unique instance of the `class` resource type, so you already know the syntax:

 {% highlight ruby %}
     # first-class.pp